ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

 ```
 {: codeblock}

-## Increase capacity of an existing boot volume with Terraform
+## Increasing the capacity of an existing boot volume with Terraform
 {: #expand-existing-boot-vol-terraform}
 {: terraform}